John B. Anderson: Early campaign

 In 1978, Anderson formed a presidential campaign exploratory committee, finding little public or media interest.
 In late April 1979, Anderson made the decision to enter the Republican primary, joining a field that included Ronald Reagan, Bob Dole, John Connally, Howard Baker, George H. W. Bush, and the perennial candidate Harold Stassen.
 Within the last weeks of 1979, Anderson introduced his signature campaign proposal, advocating that a 50-cent a gallon gas tax be enacted with a corresponding 50% reduction in Social Security taxes.
 Anderson built state campaigns in four targeted states—New Hampshire, Massachusetts, Illinois, and Wisconsin.
 He won some political support among Republicans, picking up endorsements along the way that helped legitimize him in the race.
 He began to build support among media elites, who appreciated his articulateness, straightforward manner, moderate positions, and his refusal to walk down the conservative path that all of the other Republicans were traveling.

 Anderson often referred to his candidacy as "a campaign of ideas".
 He supported tax credits for businesses' research-and-development budgets, which he believed would increase American productivity; he also supported increasing funding for research at universities.
 He supported lowering interest rates, antitrust action, conservation, environmental protection and limiting oil companies from absorbing small businesses through legislation.
 He opposed Ronald Reagan's proposal to cut taxes broadly, which he feared would increase the national debt and the inflation rate (which was very high at the time of the campaign), believing it to be "Coolidge-era economics".
 He also supported a tax on gasoline to reduce dependence on foreign oil.
-He proposed a one-year corporate surtax and a 10% tariff on oil imports, opposed wage and price controls, and was supportive of a catastrophic health care plan.
+He proposed a one-year corporate surtax and a 10% tariff on oil imports, opposed wage and price controls, and was supportive of a health care plan for insurance against catastrophic illness.
 He supported the Equal Rights Amendment, gay rights and abortion rights generally; he also touted his perfect record of having supported all civil rights legislation since 1960.
 He opposed the requirement for registration for the military draft, which Jimmy Carter had reinstated.
 This made him appealing to many liberal college students who were dissatisfied with Carter.
 However, he also voiced support for a strong, flexible military and support for NATO against the USSR, as well as several other positions associated with Republicans, including deregulation of some industries such as natural gas and oil prices, and a balanced budget to be achieved mainly by reductions in government spending.